Valencian Community, Spain

 Here are some suggestions for sightseeing while in Valencia:

-- City of Arts and Sciences: this is an impressive architectural complex in a 2km-long area on the old Turia river bed.
-It was designed by the architects Santiago Calatrava and Félix Candela and it's one of the largest scientific and cultural complexes in Europe.
+- City of Arts and Sciences (Ciudad de las Artes y Ciencias): this is an impressive architectural complex in a 2 km-long area on the old Turia river bed.
+It was designed by Santiago Calatrava and it's one of the largest scientific and cultural complexes in Europe, housing a science museum, an opera house, a planetarium, and an aquarium.

 - La Lonja de la Seda: this UNESCO World Heritage Site in the historical center of Valencia is a masterpiece of Gothic architecture.